 Architect: Unknown

 A convention of some sort, perhaps theatre managers, visited the new theatre in July 1924.
-Thanks to Ken McIntyre for locating this item and the other California Eagle news items on the page for a thread about the theatre on the Photos of Los Angeles Facebook page.
+Thanks to Ken McIntyre for locating this item and the other California Eagle news items on the page for a thread about the theatre on the Photos of Los Angeles private Facebook group.

 Troubles noted in another 1924 California Eagle item.

 It's unknown when Fox West Coast dropped the Carlton from the circuit.
-Perhaps they lost it when they went into bankruptcy in 1932.
+Perhaps when they headed into bankruptcy in 1932.

 A November 1932 ad located by Ken McIntyre.
 At the time the Graff Brothers were also operating the Rivoli at 46th and Western.

-The Eagle reports a 1933 judgement over a loss from a "machine" in the theatre's parking lot.
+The Eagle reported a 1933 judgement over a loss from a "machine" in the theatre's parking lot.

 A 1955 ad with a bit of a typo.
 Thanks to Ken McIntyre for spotting it.